capstone-au2025/project/README.md

 Then it will be available at [http://localhost:3001](http://localhost:3001).

-## Running GO Test Cases
+## Running GO Test Cases Locally

 Build and run with

 docker compose up --watch --build

-Run tests using
-docker compose run backend go test -v ./
+Run tests using, need typst installed as well docker compose run backend go test -v ./